 Docs at 2016 TIFF

 Read about this year's documentary selection at TIFF, which includes The B-Side.

 The B-Side at TIFF

-Article about Errol's new short film Demon in the Freezer.
+An article about Errol's newest short film Demon in the Freezer.

 New York Times Q&A

 Errol answers questions about his short film Demon in the Freezer.

 The Monster is Mommy